hahnicity/ucdpv_vent_infrastructure/README.md

     ifconfig

 The network address should look something similiar to `192.168.1.10`.
-Here take the first 3 numbers of this address and input it into `__init__.py` in the raspi directory.
+Here take the first 3 numbers of this address and open the file `raspi/__init__.py`

+    nano `raspi/__init__.py`

 Now enter the first 3 numbers in the address into the `lan_prefix` variable name.
 For example if your address was `192.168.1.10` you would enter `lan_prefix = "192.168.1"`.

 #### Raspberry Pi minimal setup
-Now that the provisioning LAN is setup, plug an ethernet cable from the router into the raspberry pi.
+Since Ansible was installed in previous steps, now that the provisioning LAN is setup, plug an ethernet cable from the router into the raspberry pi.
 Navigate to the `raspi/ansible` directory and modify the file at `group_vars/prod`.
 Here enter the production network's wireless SSID and password.
 Also enter the network's ntp server host ip addresses.
 Finally installation can proceed.
 To install all necessary software

     ansible-playbook -u pi --ask-sudo -i inventory/rpi_initial rpi_minimal_install.yml